AimenAlamin/OSproject/README.md

-This project is about implementing CPU scheduling methods.
+This project is about implementing CPU scheduling algorithms, using C languange and working in Linux envirnoment.
-I have only been able to implement the non preemptive methods(fcfs, sjf, priority).